Dukh i Litera

-Dukh i Litera («Дух і літера») is a Ukrainian publishing house that was founded in 1992.
+Dukh i Litera («Дух і літера», English: “Spirit and Letter”) is a Ukrainian publishing house that was founded in 1992.
 It is based in National University of Kyiv-Mohyla Academy and operates on a not-for-profit basis.
 Dukh i Litera publishes scholarly titles in both Ukrainian and Russian, predominantly in the humanities and social sciences.
-Additionally, Duh i Litera focuses on publishing books concerning Ukrainian, Jewish, and French history and culture.
+Additionally, Dukh i Litera focuses on publishing books concerning Ukrainian, Jewish, and French history and culture.

-Duh i Litera is the foremost publisher of Jewish Studies works in Ukraine.
+Dukh i Litera is the foremost publisher of Jewish Studies works in Ukraine.
 It has produced the Ukrainian translations of the Oxford Handbook of Jewish Studies, books by Martin Buber, Elie Wiesel, Claude Lanzmann, The Black Book by Vasily Grossman and Ilya Ehrenburg (prohibited in the USSR by censorship of the Stalin times), as well as many other major publications.